mlochbaum/BQN/doc/reverse.md

         1‿2 ⌽ tab

 The vertical and horizontal rotations are independent, and could also be done with two `⌽`s and a `˘`.
-The multi-axis form is more convenient, and can potentially be evaluated faster that multiple separate rotations in the cases where it shows up.
+The multi-axis form is more convenient, and can potentially be evaluated faster than multiple separate rotations in the cases where it shows up.

         1 ⌽ 2 ⌽˘ tab